 Planning for the Future: Progress Update on the Facility Master Plan Process

 In response to growing enrollment and the aging infrastructure of its schools, the Great Valley School District is working with the architectural firm SCHRADERGROUP of Manayunk to facilitate the building assessments and master planning process.
-The firm has been working over the past several months on the first steps to gather and interpret all relevant information.
-A series of community input meetings are scheduled throughout the 2019-2020 school year to review findings and to begin developing district-wide concepts and a strategy to address the goals and objectives for the District’s future facility needs.
+The firm has been working to gather and interpret all relevant information.
+A series of community input meetings were scheduled throughout the 2019-2020 school year to review findings and to begin developing district-wide concepts and a strategy to address the goals and objectives for the District’s future facility needs.

-The Master Planning process includes a detailed survey of each of the District’s school buildings and support facilities to determine the costs for recommended improvements for budgeting and capital planning purposes.
-The design team toured the district-owned facilities in the spring of 2019, and finalized the building assessments with associated costs for improvements over the summer.
+The Master Planning process included a detailed survey of each of the District’s school buildings and support facilities to determine the costs for recommended improvements for budgeting and capital planning purposes.
+The design team toured the district-owned facilities in the spring of 2019 and finalized the building assessments with associated costs for improvements over the summer of 2019.
 The design team simultaneously met with the school principals to review the programs by grade level and how the buildings are currently being scheduled room by room.
 This information was compared to how the building was most likely intended to be used when the building was originally designed.
 This provides a true representation of the school’s “functional” capacity.
-The District also commissioned DecisionInsite this past spring to prepare a demographic study and projected enrollments based on housing developments and housing stock rollover within the district.
-Comparing the building capacities to the projected enrollments will allow the team to determine the district’s ability to accommodate the anticipated population for the next 5 to 10 years.
+The District also commissioned DecisionInsite to prepare a demographic study and projected enrollments based on housing developments and housing stock rollover within the district.
+Comparing the building capacities to the projected enrollments allowed the team to determine the district’s ability to accommodate the anticipated population for the next 5 to 10 years.

 PLEASE USE THE LINKS ON THE LEFT OF THIS PAGE TO ACCESS OTHER INFORMATION AND OPPORTUNITIES FOR COMMUNITY ENGAGEMENT RELATED TO THIS PROCESS.